MP

 Good hosting

 I recommend using Bluehost.
-They’re super cheap, reliable and their cheap hosting plans are perfect for first-year bloggers.
+They’re super cheap, and reliable and their cheap hosting plans are perfect for first-year bloggers.

 If you don’t have your domain name yet, use the below tool to see if it’s still available 🙂